ahmeddhussain/ivolve-GitOps/README.md

 ## Continuous Deployment with ArgoCD

-Unchanged in principle from the Jenkins-based project — still `automated` sync with `prune: true` / `selfHeal: true` — just pointed at this repo.
+ Deployed in the EKS cluster for GitOps `automated` sync with `prune: true` / `selfHeal: true` — just pointed at this repo.

 ### `argocd/application.yml`
 * **Repository:** `https://github.com/ahmeddhussain/ivolve-GitOps.git`